Azure-Samples/ms-identity-docs-code-java/android-kotlin/README.md

 ![A screenshot showing the sample application running on an Android emulator.](./app.png)

-> :page_with_curl: This sample application backs one or more technical articles on docs.microsoft.com. <!-- TODO: Link to first tutorial in series when published. -->
+> :page_with_curl: This sample application backs one or more technical articles on learn.microsoft.com. <!-- TODO: Link to first tutorial in series when published. -->

 ## Prerequisites

-- Azure Active Directory (Azure AD) tenant and the permissions or role required for managing app registrations in the tenant.
+- A Microsoft Entra ID tenant and the permissions or role required for managing app registrations in the tenant.
 - Kotlin 1.6+
 - Android Studio (Bumblebee - 2021.1.1 Patch 2) and an emulator (Android 11+)